Skip to navigation Skip to content

 • key the ABSTUDY grant date in this field

-Finalise the activity on the Assessment Results (AR) screen.
+Select Assess and finalise the activity on the Warning and Errors (SWE) screen.
 This will automatically cancel the customer's JSP (JSP/CAN-STU-CUS COMMENCE/RESUME STUDIES *AUTO) from:

 • the calculated ABSTUDY start date, and